Find us online

 The progeny of spirituals and cousin to the blues.

-Two turntables and a microphone.
+Two turntables and a microphone - Born in the Bronx.

 Late 20th Century